rimelq/Machine-Learning-Research-project-for-FPGA-Routing-Optimization/README.md

 3. Cost Aggregation

-- Calculate_sum_tile_costs(tile_nodes, hcost_data, relevant_iterations) or calculate_weighted_average_cost(tile_nodes, hcost_data, relevant_iterations) :
+Calculate_sum_tile_costs(tile_nodes, hcost_data, relevant_iterations) or calculate_weighted_average_cost(tile_nodes, hcost_data, relevant_iterations) :
-The calculate_sum_tile_costs function computes a simple sum of costs for each channel.
+- The calculate_sum_tile_costs function computes a simple sum of costs for each channel.
-The calculate_weighted_average_cost function calculates weighted average costs or each tile by applying a logarithmic scaling formula.
+- The calculate_weighted_average_cost function calculates weighted average costs or each tile by applying a logarithmic scaling formula.
 Weights are determined by the frequency of cost values, ensuring a focus on infrequent high-cost events.

-4. Feature Generation
+4. Feature Generation :

-- Generate_feature_set(route_data, hcost_data, total_iterations, target_percentages=[1.0])
+Generate_feature_set(route_data, hcost_data, total_iterations, target_percentages=[1.0]) function :
 - Combines pin density, channel usage, and cost metrics into a structured dataset.
 - Generates features for each tile and extracts targets for specific iteration percentages.
 - Returns a DataFrame of features and corresponding targets.